Frequently Asked Questions

 How many absences am I allowed per semester?

 Due to the nature of the co-op, we count on our moms each week for not only facilitation support, but for assistance support as well.
 Therefore, we ask that if you commit to co-op that you keep our operating schedule on Fridays free from other obligations or activities.
 We do have a list of excused absences that include illness, care of an immediate family member due to illness, funeral/memorial attendance, and competitive sport/activity attendance (for the competition not practice) in moderation and with consideration of other absences during the semester.
 We ask that vacations and retreat attendance be planned at all possible around our operating schedule, but they are an excused absence in moderation and with consideration of other absences.
 We monitor absences whether for a full or partial day and abuses of the absence policy will be taken up by leadership which may result in probation or dismissal.

 Do you have classes for my younger children?

-For the 2016_2017 school year we hope to offer a Foundations class for potentially 4 to 6 year old students.
+For the 2017_2018 school year we hope to offer a Foundations class for potentially 3 to 5 year old students.
 We will not be able to confirm that this class will continue until we can assess interest upon receiving applications.
-If you are interested in enrolling a child in this level please let us know by filling out the Foundations Interest Form under the PCC Information link above.
+If you are interested, please attend one of our information meetings.
 We may also have an opportunity to open a nursery for siblings 3 years and younger.
-If interested please attend one of our information meetings for more information.
-Also, fill out the Foundations/Nursery Interest form located on our website under PCC Information.

 What if my family is not interested in all of the classes?